zea: A Toolbox for Cognitive Ultrasound Imaging: Overview of functionality

 \section{Overview of functionality}

 \texttt{zea} is an open-source Python package, available at \url{http://github.com/tue-bmd/zea}, that consists of the following core components:

-\begin{itemize} \tightlist \item \textbf{Data}: A set of data handling classes such as \texttt{zea.data.File}, \texttt{zea.data.Dataset} and \texttt{make\_dataloader()}, suited for machine learning workflows. \texttt{zea} works with HDF5 files, storing data and acquisition parameters together in a single file.
-Additionally, we provide examples and conversion scripts for popular ultrasound datasets, such as CAMUS (\citeproc{ref-leclerc2019deep}{Leclerc et al., 2019}), PICMUS (\citeproc{ref-liebgott2016plane}{Liebgott et al., 2016}), and EchoNet (\citeproc{ref-ouyang2019echonet}{Ouyang et al., 2019}). \item \textbf{Pipeline}: A modular and differentiable pipeline class that allows users to define a sequence of operations (\texttt{zea.Operation}) to process ultrasound data.
+\begin{itemize} \tightlist \item \textbf{Data}: A set of data handling classes such as \texttt{zea.File}, \texttt{zea.Dataset} and \texttt{zea.Dataloader}, suited for machine learning workflows. \texttt{zea} works with HDF5 files, storing data and acquisition parameters together in a single file, which can be easily loaded and saved through the \texttt{zea} API.
+For more demanding workflows, such as training deep learning models, \texttt{zea} offers robust data loading utilities such as batching, shuffling, caching, and preprocessing.
+Additionally, we provide examples and conversion scripts for popular ultrasound datasets, such as CAMUS (\citeproc{ref-leclerc2019deep}{Leclerc et al., 2019}), PICMUS (\citeproc{ref-liebgott2016plane}{Liebgott et al., 2016}), and EchoNet (\citeproc{ref-ouyang2020video}{Ouyang et al., 2020}). \item \textbf{Pipeline}: A modular and differentiable pipeline class that allows users to define a sequence of operations (\texttt{zea.Operation}) to process ultrasound data.
 The pipeline is stateless and supports \emph{Just in Time} (JIT) compilation.
 Ultimately, this allows for dynamic parameter adjustment, as well as real-time integration of deep learning models inside the ultrasound reconstruction pipeline. \item \textbf{Models}: A collection of pre-defined models for ultrasound image and signal processing.
 Similar to the data, these models can be loaded locally or from the \href{https://huggingface.co/zeahub}{Hugging Face Hub}.
 Besides supervised models, \texttt{zea} also provides a set of (deep) generative models, with an interface to solve inverse problems in ultrasound imaging within a probabilistic machine learning framework. \item \textbf{Agents}: A set of tools to interact with the pipeline and models.
 These agents can be used to alter the pipeline parameters, or select a subset of acquired data.
-The agent module closes the action-perception loop, tying together acquisition and reconstruction of ultrasound data. \end{itemize}
+The agent module closes the action-perception loop (\citeproc{ref-van2024active}{Sloun, 2024}), tying together acquisition and reconstruction of ultrasound data. \end{itemize}